 b) Walking trails - Good quality and well signposted walking trails have been recently established along the whole extensive waterway from Ballast Head right through to the extensive Pelican Conservation Lagoon a distance of approx. 15 Km.
 The local community groups have established these with grants and many donations of time and monies from locals and at Federal levels.

-c) New facilities - tennis and basketball courts right on the ocean have just been built with local community involvement plus children playground and bbq picnic areas.
+c) Modern facilities - tennis and basketball courts right on the ocean have just been built with local community involvement plus children playground and bbq picnic areas.

 d) Boat Building - The Rebuild Independence Group (RIG) has underway the building of a large wooden sailing boat called the Independence at the wharf / Jetty area.
 This is an American Schooner design dating back to the year 1802 and is central to the history of how American River got its name.